a-r-j-u-n-s/linkedin-sales-scraper/README.md

 ## Usage

-Clone this repository and set your credentials and information in [main.py](main.py)
+Clone this repository and set your credentials and information in [main.py](main.py), then run script

 ## Author

 * **Arjun Srivastava** - [LinkedIn](https://www.linkedin.com/in/arjun-srivastava042701/)